Sign up for this Superfund site’s mailing list

 - 116 tons of contaminated sediment removed from two creeks impacted by waste discharge from operations on the Cabot area of the site.

-- Completed construction of the trench that intercepts contaminated groundwater from the shallow for treatment.
-To date, this system has removed more than 500 million gallons of groundwater.
+- Completed construction of the trench that intercepts contaminated groundwater from the Surficial Aquifer for treatment at both the Koppers and former Cabot Carbon Site.
+To date, these system have removed more than 500 million gallons of groundwater per site.

 Activity and Use Limitations

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.

 EPA uses institutional controls to reduce exposure to contamination by restricting access to contaminated areas.
 Institutional controls can also guide human behavior through legal mechanisms such as deed restrictions and public health warning signs.

 A fence surrounds the Koppers site to prevent direct access.
 Deed restrictions limit access to development and new groundwater wells.